nautes-labs/website/src/en/guide/user-guide/cluster.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute physical cluster deletion request

-2. Use the curl command or other tools to execute the API request.
+Use the curl command or other tools to execute the API request.

-After the request is successful, the physical cluster and the cluster resource file in the tenant configuration repository will be deleted.
+After the request is successful, the cluster resource file in the tenant configuration repository will be deleted, and the physical cluster will be cleaned up.

 > If your account is a member of the tenant configuration repository and has write permission to the `main` branch, you can delete runtime clusters.

 ## Delete Virtual Cluster（API）

 > Please ensure that a virtual cluster has been successfully registered.
 >
 > Before deleting the cluster, please ensure that the product configuration manifest has been successfully deleted.

+### Compose virtual cluster deletion request

-1. Generate an API request example by API definition `Cluster_DeleteCluster` and add the access token as a request header.
+Compose an API request example by API definition `Cluster_DeleteCluster` and add the access token as a request header.
 The API request example is similar to [Delete Physical Cluster](#delete-physical-clusterapi):

 ```Shell
     curl -X 'DELETE' \